Right-invariant Sobolev metrics of fractional order on the diffeomorphism group of the circle: Euler equations on homogeneous spaces

 be the corresponding homogeneous space of right cosets.
 Let $\DiffSfix{3}$ be the subgroup of $\DiffS$ consisting of all diffeomorphisms of $\Circle$ which fix 3 arbitrary distinct points (say $x_{0},x_{1},x_{2}$).
 Then $\PSL(2,\RR) \cap \DiffSfix{3} = \set{e}$ and the canonical projection

 is a bijection.
 The group $\DiffSfix{3}$ is a Fr\'{e}chet Lie group and we can use this Fr\'{e}chet structure to endow the quotient space $\DiffS/\PSL(2,\RR)$ with a Fr\'{e}chet manifold structure.
 In that way, the canonical projection becomes a diffeomorphism.
+The Lie algebras of $\DiffSfix{3}$ is given by